TueHaulund/STP/DOCUMENTATION.md

 ```c++
 detail::sort_type sort()
 ```
-*sort* sorts the sequence according to operator &lt;.
+*sort* sorts the sequence according to the less-than operator.
 The parameters must satisfy the following requirements:
 * The sequence must define *SequenceType.begin()* and *SequenceType.end()*.

 ```c++